I am an affected other

 - Gambling more than you can afford to lose

-- Feelings of anger when losing money through gambling
+- Feelings of anger when losing money through gambling, feeling threatened

 - Gambling on another day to try to win back the money lost – chasing losses